 The Branch leases its office space.
-Rental contracts are typically made for fixed periods of three (3) years.
-Accounting policy for leases, including short-term leases and leases of low-value assets, are disclosed in Note 21.18.
+The rental contracts are typically made for fixed periods of three (3) to five (5) years.
+Accounting policy for leases, including short-term leases and leases of low-value assets, are disclosed in Note 20.13.